KhushalKhare/software_development/README.md

 # Prerequisites
-Install Python on your computer or Download Python from [Python Link](https://www.python.org/)
+Install Python on your computer or Download Python from [Python Link](https://www.python.org/) Download Anacondas to acess jupyter notebook to write code in python here is the link [Anacondas](https://www.anaconda.com/download) or
+We can use Google Colab Notebooks [colab](https://colab.google/)

 # Code File:
 To access the code and check how I created this project the link is given Below